 Upon successful completion of the course requirements of the Practicum, you will receive academic credit that will apply toward fulfilling the MPH degree requirements.
 The Practicum is graded.
-The Practicum grade is determined by your Faculty Supervisor and is based on your Preceptor's evaluation, your self-evaluation, and your Practicum deliverable(s).
+The Practicum grade is determined by your 1) performance at the practicum site and quality of deliverables; 2) Submission of required documents, participation in required group sessions, and completion of assignments; 3) Assessment of your deliverables and performance throughout the practicum activity by your Practicum Faculty Advisor The quality of your proposal, your Preceptor's evaluation, your self-evaluation, and your Practicum final report and deliverables are also considered in your grade.

-Please note that you are expected to complete the Practicum by the end of the semester you are enrolled in Capstone.
-If you have not submitted all of the required forms, final report, and deliverables within six weeks of Capstone completion, the Practicum grade may be reduced by half a letter grade.
+Please note that you are expected to complete the Practicum before the end of the semester that you are enrolled in Capstone (week 10).
+If you have not submitted all of the required forms, final report, and deliverables within week 10 of the Capstone course, the Practicum grade may be reduced by half a letter grade.